 We now describe the results of an experiment that measures attitudes towards time lotteries using incentivized questions.
-Because the purpose of this section is primarily to motivate the theoretical results that will be presented later, we postpone many details and additional analysis to Appendix E.
+Because the purpose of this section is primarily to motivate the theoretical results that will be presented later, we postpone many of the details and additional analyses to Appendix E.

 A total of 197 subjects took part in an experiment run at the Wharton Behavioral Lab.
 The experiment has three parts.
-Part I asks subjects to choose between different time lotteries: they were offered two options that paid the same prize at different dates, and the distribution of payment dates of one option was a mean preserving spread of that of the other.
-For example, the first question asked them to choose between \$15 in 2 weeks or \$15 in 1 week with probability .75 and in 5 weeks with probability .25.
+Part I asks subjects to choose between different time lotteries: they were offered two options that paid the same prize at different dates, where the distribution of payment dates of one option was a mean preserving spread of that of the other.
+For example, the first question asked them to choose between i) \$15 in 2 weeks or ii) \$15 in 1 week with probability .75 and in 5 weeks with probability .25.
 Subjects answered five questions of this kind.
-In three of them, one
+In three of them, one of the options had a known date; in the others, both options had random payment dates.
+Table 3 in Appendix E lists the questions.